locessentials/eng401-business-english-us/index.md

 # TR35: Business English

 Welcome to Business English, a course designed to deepen your understanding of business language and documentation in English across different professional contexts.
-This course builds on the foundation established in Business English I, focusing on specialized vocabulary, communication strategies, and document types essential for international business environments.
+This course focuses on specialized vocabulary, communication strategies, and document types essential for international business environments, particularly in the United States.

 ## 📱 Course Designer
 **Professor**: Alaina Brandt